-My story cards are an image based therapeutic tool depicting 25 identified life areas and adaptive behaviours.
-They are a relatively quick, efficient and sensitive means of identifying areas of treatment or coaching.
-Visual images are more powerfully linked to emotions than words alone.
-My story cards have been shown to reduce therapeutic barriers such as language and culture.
 The interviewer administered cards use a strengths-based, client-centred approach to facilitate communication between counsellor and client.
-My story cards assist in developing emotional intelligence and skills development around prioritising and goal setting.
-They are effective in simplifying complex problems and more effectively targeting treatment or coaching.
+My Story Cards uncover areas that people are assist in developing emotional intelligence and skills development around prioritising and goal setting.
+They are effective in simplifying complex problems, explore meaning, target treatment or coaching.

 How to use My Story Cards?

 There are many ways to use the cards.
 One way is: